Last revised August 2024

 Before a formal offer to a candidate can be made, the Provost’s explicit approval is required if the proposed appointment involves any of the following elements:

-10. Any other appointments, as needed, to preserve the principle of two-level review (see below) and those appointments in the Provost’s Office administrative domain requiring prior approval by the BoT (see “Appointments Requiring Direct Approval by the Board of Trustees” in the Attachments section of this Communication).
+- Any other appointments, as needed, to preserve the principle of two-level review (see below) and those appointments in the Provost’s Office administrative domain requiring prior approval by the Board of Trustees (see “Appointments Requiring Direct Approval by the Board of Trustees” in the Attachments section of this Communication).

 All cases submitted for review by the Provost must be forwarded through the appropriate administrative channel and must carry the endorsement of the appropriate dean or director.